engeir/hack-md-notes/volcano-papers.md

 ### 2015 — Johansson et al.: Equilibrium climate sensitivity in light of observations over the warming hiatus

+- The warming hiatus (1980- and 90s) is primarily attributable to El Niño/Southern
+  Oscillation-related variability and reduced solar forcing.
+- We suggest that it is too early to conclude that the hiatus has had any particular impact on estimates of ECS.

 ### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model

 > _Full title: Climate Impacts From Large Volcanic Eruptions in a High-Resolution